jfcoz/postgresqltuner/README.md

 ## Demo

-Here is a sample output :
+Here is a sample output:

 ~~~
 postgresqltuner.pl version 0.0.8